laxleary/Zillow-Data-Exploration/README.md

 ## Access the Webpage
 1. Open browser

-2. The Home Search data Web page should be rendered with the HTML, CSS and Javascript information that was entered.
-It should display the below
+2. The Home Search data Web page should be rendered with the HTML, CSS and Javascript information:

 ![image](https://github.com/laxleary/Zillow-Data-Exploration/assets/130908954/0e3ff080-5555-4030-90d4-639a7896698f)

+*You have the option to enter the city, state, and house size by the number of bedrooms and each marker will

+display the value in that particular region.